gammu/gammu/docs/manual/gammu/index.rst

 To do list commands
 -------------------

-.. option:: --deletetodo start [stop]
+.. option:: deletetodo start [stop]

     Deletes selected todo entries in phone.

-.. option:: --getalltodo
+.. option:: getalltodo

     Retrieves all todo entries from phone.

-.. option:: --gettodo start [stop]
+.. option:: gettodo start [stop]

     Retrieves selected todo entries from phone.

 Notes commands
 --------------

-.. option:: --getallnotes
+.. option:: getallnotes

     Reads all notes from the phone.